neherlab/pangraph/docs/src/tutorials/tutorial_2.md

 "gaps" : {"0": 27, "53": 1 }
 ```

-In this example the consensus sequence contains two gaps: one at the beginning with length 27, and one after sequence position 53, with length 1.
+In this example the consensus sequence contains two gaps: one is inserted at the beginning of the consensus sequence, with length 27, and one after sequence position 53, with length 1.

 ### Single-nucleotide mutations

 The `mutate` entry encodes single-nucleotide mutations.
 It contains a list of pairs.
 Each pair is relative to a particular node (i.e. one line in the alignment) and the first item of the pair is the node-id described above.
 The second entry is a list of mutations (potentially empty).
-Each mutation is specified by its position on the original sequence, and the nucleotide that should be substituted.
+Each mutation is specified by its position on the original sequence, and the nucleotide that should be substituted to the consensus.

 ```json
 "mutate" : [